 \begin{lem} The Lexicographic AMR Rule (Definition~\ref{dfn:lexicographic_AMR}) is anonymous, monotone, and resolute. \end{lem}

 \begin{proof} Let $f$ be the lexicographic rule with fixed ordering $O = (o_1, \dots, o_m)$, applied to any profile $P = (R_1, \dots, R_n) \in \calL(\calA)^n$.

 \textbf{1.
-Resoluteness:} By construction, $f$ always selects the \emph{first alternative in $O$ that appears as the top-ranked choice of some agent}. - If all agents rank the same alternative $c$ at the top, $f(P) = c$. - Otherwise, the scanning procedure through $O$ guarantees exactly one winner.
+Resoluteness:} By construction, $f$ always selects the first alternative in $O$ that appears as the top-ranked choice of some agent.
+If all agents rank the same alternative $c$ at the top, $f(P) = c$.
+Otherwise, the scanning procedure through $O$ guarantees exactly one winner.
 Thus, $f$ is resolute.

 \textbf{2.
-Anonymity:} The outcome depends only on which alternatives appear at the top of the rankings, not on which agents submitted which rankings. - Permuting the agents (reordering $R_1, \dots, R_n$) does not change the set of top-ranked alternatives.
+Anonymity:} The outcome depends only on which alternatives appear at the top of the rankings, not on which agents submitted which rankings.
+Permuting the agents (reordering $R_1, \dots, R_n$) does not change the set of top-ranked alternatives.
 Hence, $f$ is anonymous.

 \textbf{3.
-Monotonicity:} Suppose $a \in \calA$ is the outcome under profile $P$, i.e., $f(P) = a$. - If some agent raises $a$ in their ranking (possibly to the top), $a$ either remains the first top-ranked alternative in $O$ or appears earlier in the scanning order, so $f(P)$ cannot change away from $a$. - Lowering any other alternative cannot hurt $a$, since the lexicographic scan prioritizes $a$ over alternatives lower in $O$.
+Monotonicity:} Suppose $a \in \calA$ is the outcome under profile $P$, i.e., $f(P) = a$.
+If some agent raises $a$ in their ranking (possibly to the top), $a$ either remains the first top-ranked alternative in $O$ or appears earlier in the scanning order, so $f(P)$ cannot change away from $a$.
+Lowering any other alternative cannot hurt $a$, since the lexicographic scan prioritizes $a$ over alternatives lower in $O$.
 Thus, moving $a$ up in any agent’s ranking cannot decrease the chance that $f(P) = a$, satisfying monotonicity.